Are you new to WordPress and want to know how secure is WordPress?

 Having a backup of your website is really a good thing in all situations.
 Being Blogger or WordPress, you must be knowing that WordPress websites are updated often.
 And taking the backup of your whole website can be risk-free.
 You can either backup your website using the cPanel or using any of the Plugins.

 There are plenty of free plugins as well as paid plugins that can help you to backup your website on a weekly or daily basis.
 Some of the plugins which I will recommend are Backup Buddy, Updraft Plus, and Ready!backup.
 You can use them according to your requirements.

 Do not use Wp-Admin as the login page

-When it comes to how secure is WordPress then this the first thing that every WordPress user do.
+When it comes to how secure is WordPress then this is the first thing that every WordPress user does.
 By default login page for the WordPress dashboard is Wp-Admin, so while installing you can change the name of the login page.
 Make sure that the name of the login page must not be your name or the name of the website, choose an alternate name.